DEFINED CONTRIBUTION RETIREMENT PLAN AND TAX DEFERRED ANNUITY PLAN

-This document is a plan language summary of the Smithsonian Institution Defined Contribution Plan (the Plan).
 This summary is intended only as an outline of the Plan's major features, and does not discuss every plan provision.
-If more information is needed, you should consult the Plan document.
-The Plan document, and not this summary, will govern if there is a difference between the Plan and the summary.
+The Plan document, and not this summary, will govern if there is a difference between the Plan and this summary.
 Please contact the SAO Benefits Office if you have questions pertaining to the Plan.

-You can elect to defer a percentage or dollar amount of your salary pursuant to a Salary Reduction Agreement entered into between you and Smithsonian Institution.
-However, there are overall limits on the amount you can contribute.
+You can elect to defer a percentage or dollar amount of your salary to a Tax Deferred Annuity Plan by completing a Salary Reduction Agreement entered into between you and Smithsonian Institution.
+However, there are overall limits on the amount you can contribute (see Section II below).

-When you take a distribution from the Plan, the amount will be included in your taxable income.
+When you take a distribution from either plan, the amount will be included in your taxable income.
 You may also have to pay a ten percent (10%) early withdrawal penalty in addition to applicable income taxes to the Internal Revenue Service for distributions from your retirement account before retirement, except in limited circumstances.
-If you die, your family may receive the money without paying the early withdrawal penalty.

 Upon being hired, you will be eligible to make salary reduction contributions to the Plan after you execute a Salary Reduction Agreement.